 Is automation changing work as we know it?

-The role of automation is to take care of the tasks that machines can do better than us — and at least for the near future, this doesn't include creativity, management, or friendly 1-1 human interaction.
+The role of automation is to take care of the tasks that machines can do better than us, removing human error and allowing for scalability.